aiczk/Unity-gRPC-Channel-Circuit-Breaker/Readme.md

-# Uni gRPC Channel CircuitBreaker
+# Unity gRPC Channel CircuitBreaker
 Circuit Breaker available in the Unity gRPC environment.

 ### What is Circuit Breaker?